 If you want penmanship practice see our handwriting worksheets.

 Early in the year, I like to give the first set of these number writing worksheets as either a spelling list to test on Friday or as a quick math review.

 So many times kids simply forget how to spell the numbers or need a mind jiggler to remember how to hyphenate the numbers in words.

 The first download has 6 pages and the second has three.
 The second counts by halves from zero to 10.00.

-Go to our practice writing checks page for faux checks to print.
-Use colored paper for a fun effect!
+Go to our practice writing checks page for faux checks to print and a list of store names to practice spelling the titles.